projectcalico/calico/master/getting-started/mesos/installation/dc-os/index.md

 title: Overview of Calico for DC/OS
 ---

-The following information details Calico's installation and runtime dependencies in DC/OS, and looks at how to leverage Calico-DC/OS Framework to get up and running.
+The following information details {{site.prodname}}'s installation and runtime dependencies in DC/OS, and looks at how to leverage {{site.prodname}}-DC/OS Framework to get up and running.

 ## Overview

-Calico provides multi-host networking for DC/OS, giving each task its own IP address and isolated networking namespace, with highly flexible policy configuration.
+{{site.prodname}} provides multi-host networking for DC/OS, giving each task its own IP address and isolated networking namespace, with highly flexible policy configuration.

-Calico has the following prerequisites in DC/OS:
+{{site.prodname}} has the following prerequisites in DC/OS:

 - An available etcd store
 - Docker configured with a cluster-store (if networking Docker Tasks)

-Since many default DC/OS clusters do not meet these basic requirements, Calico maintains a simple Universe package for DC/OS that can get Calico installed and running in one-click.
+Since many default DC/OS clusters do not meet these basic requirements, {{site.prodname}}
+maintains a simple Universe package for DC/OS that can get {{site.prodname}}
+installed and running in one-click.
 The package performs the following steps on every agent in the cluster:

 1. Run etcd (in proxy mode)
 2. Configure docker with a cluster store
-3. Install Calico CNI binaries and configs (for Unified Containerizer networking)
+3. Install {{site.prodname}} CNI binaries and configs (for Unified Containerizer networking)
 4. Run calico-libnetwork (for Docker Containerizer networking)
 5. Run calico-node.

 The framework is flexible, allowing users to enable, disable, or customize each step.
 Below, we'll see what each step does, and how it can be modified.

-The framework runs Calico (and its configuration) **within DC/OS.**
+The framework runs {{site.prodname}} (and its configuration) **within DC/OS.**
-This means it registers as a Mesos Framework, and uses Mesos Resource offers to run and configure the cluster with Calico.
+This means it registers as a Mesos Framework, and uses Mesos Resource offers to run and configure the cluster with {{site.prodname}}.
 Alternative to this approach, Calico can be manually installed directly onto Agents as a daemon service integrated with the OS (using systemd) to ensure it is available when tasks are eventually provisioned.